elastic/ecs/rfcs/text/0037-host-metrics.md

 ## Fields

-The following high level metrics should be per host to indicate it's health:
+The following high level metrics should be per host to indicate its health:

 * CPU used (in %) and load
 * Memory used (in %, used, total)